-How Do I Pay and Report Excise Taxes for a Business?
+How to Report and Pay Excise Taxes for a Business

 An excise tax is a tax on use or consumption of certain products.
 Excise taxes (sometimes called "duties") are sometimes included in the price of a product, such as motor fuels, cigarettes, and alcohol.
 Excise taxes may also be imposed on some activities, like gambling.
 Excise taxes may be imposed by the federal government or by a state.

 The Products You Must Pay Excise Taxes On

 - Environmental products, such as domestic petroleum oil spills and ozone-depleting chemicals.

 - Purchase of trucks, trailers, semi-trailers (at a percentage of the sales price)